OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 #### Problem 25

 Be aware of most common attacks.
-Follow hacker websites, latest security standarts, check out what [Nitrokey](https://www.nitrokey.com/) does and why.
+Follow hacker websites, latest security standarts, check out what [Nitrokey](https://www.nitrokey.com/) and [YubiKey](https://www.yubico.com) do and why.
 As a conclusion - read what is OSINT and counterOSINT so possible criminals wont be able to collect needed data.

 [Read More](https://github.com/jlopp/physical-bitcoin-attacks/blob/master/README.md)